Hub-OS/documentation-website/docs/02-server/02-areas.md

 - Tile Objects only
 - Visible in map
-- Players will be warped home if colliding with the warp
+- Players will disconnect after colliding with the warp
 - Custom properties:
   - Direction: string
     - Left